Overtone Singing

 Le Rêve is an album that sprouted from the imagination of the French multi-instrumentalist Arnaud Lechat one Monday afternoon, late 2022.
 The inspiration was the painting Le Rêve and other work by Henri Rousseau, the fascinating naïve painter in fin-de-siècle / early 1900s Paris.
 In one inspired flow, Arnaud heard the parts for his own instruments and those I would play or sing.
 He recorded his own parts that afternoon, one by one as multi-track pieces.
 Then he invited me to add my own parts, specifying the instruments, moods and such.
 In a short while, everything fell together wonderfully well.
 Arnaud arranged the first performance with dancer Zhan Yachun, and several more followed.
 After those, we created a music-only version of Le Rêve.

-Most of all, it was hard to grasp the reality of someone of only 50 years old and living a healthy life, dying so sudden.
+Most of all, it was hard to grasp the reality that someone about my age living a healthy life, died so sudden.

 It became clear how Arnaud had touched many people with this generosity and curiosity.
 He had set up many collaborations, getting the best out of a great variety of people.
 Some of them did not even consider themselves an artist.
 Arnaud recognised a talent and created nourishing conditions and used his organising skills so that the talent could emerge, and then merge with his own.

 What a privilege it was to know Arnaud, albeit for a few years.
 And to experience the genesis of a new way to combine improvisation with compositional sketches.
-Arnaud’s death is a tremendous loss for the many artists and music lovers, here in the greater Taipei area, and further afield.
-This album is his last completed work recorded for posteriority.
+Arnaud’s passing is a tremendous loss for the many artists and music lovers, here in the greater Taipei area, and further afield.

 The 1910 painting by Henri Rousseau which inspired Arnaud to write his new work